Any teacher will tell you that the secret to teaching kids the alphabet is to use fun, hands-on activities.

 Place the ingredients in a Ziploc bag, seal and mix until the color is absorbed evenly into the rice.
 Of course, if you are filling a large sensory tub with colored rice you will need to repeat the steps in the recipe several times.
 Then, line some cookie sheets with wax paper and pour your rice on top to dry.

-After your rice is dry pour it into your sensory tub or bin and mix in the magnetic letters.
-Now students can search for the letters in the sensory bin.
+After your rice is dry, pour it into your sensory tub or bin and mix in the magnetic letters.
+Now, children can search for the letters in the sensory bin.
 When they find a letter they have to look at it carefully and match it to the corresponding space on the cookie sheet.

-This activity will help support Common Core Standard RF.K.1d “Recognize and name all upper- and lowercase letters of the alphabet.”
-Before children can learn to recognize and name the letters they first have to learn how to visually discriminate the similarities and differences of each letter.
+This activity will help children learn to identify letters of the alphabet.
+Before children can learn to recognize and name the letters, they first have to learn how to visually discriminate the similarities and differences of each letter.

 If you place the letters inside plastic Easter eggs it adds an extra element of fun, however my little dish tub wasn’t large enough to accommodate 26 plastic eggs.